HipGraph/iSpLib/README.md

 To install the package, run the following commands:

-- `git clone --recursive https://github.com/HipGraph/iSpLib.git`: To clone this repository.
-This library has a dependency, therfore `--recursive` flag is needed to download the third-party repository.
+- `git clone https://github.com/HipGraph/iSpLib.git`: To clone this repository.
 - `./configure`: To download and run the auto-tuner.
 This is a pre-requisite for the installation.
+- Install the dependencies `pip install torch torchvision scikit-learn torch-scatter torch-geometric`.
 - `make`: To install the library.

 ## Performance and Testing